anantnrg/Aceelectron/README.md

 ```
 npm install
 ```
-to install the dependdencies and
+to install the dependencies and
 </br>
 ```
 npm install electron electron-reload